tommcgurl/frontend-resources/README.md

 - [@josepheames](https://twitter.com/josepheames)
     + One of the host of [Javascript Jabber](#jj) and [Adventures in Angular](#aia)
     + One of the organizers of [ng-conf](http://www.ng-conf.org/)
-    + Tweets about angularjs and javascript in general
+    + Tweets about angular and javascript in general
     + He teaches [Pluralsight](#ps) cources as well
 - [@js_dev](https://twitter.com/js_dev) (Aaron Frost)
     + Aaron frost is a co-host on many [Javascript Jabber](#jj) and [Adventures in Angular](#aia) episodes